webplatform/docs/apis/css-regions/Region/regionOverset/index.md

 * '''overset''' indicates the region is the last in the chain, and does not have enough room to display remaining content.
 See [[css/properties/region-fragment|region-fragment]] for display options.

-* '''empty''' indicates content was accommodated by previous regions in the chain, or that no content flows into the chain.
+* '''empty''' indicates content was accommodated by previous regions in the chain, or that no content exists to flow into the chain.

 * '''fit''' indicates various scenarios:

-** when content appears within the last region in the chain but does not overflow it, as described above in '''overset'''
+** When content appears within the last region in the chain but does not overflow it, as described above in '''overset'''

-** for regions that flow content into subsequent regions in the chain
+** For regions that flow content into subsequent regions in the chain

-** for regions that are too small to display the next available item of content, such as an image, which gets pushed into a subsequent region
+** For regions that are too small to display the next available item of content, such as an image, which gets pushed into a subsequent region

-** for elements that no longer behave as a region, which occurs when their [[css/properties/flow-into|'''flow-into''']] property reverts to '''none'''
+** For elements that no longer behave as a region, which occurs when their [[css/properties/flow-into|'''flow-into''']] property reverts to '''none'''
 }}
 {{Examples_Section
 |Not_required=No